JB060/hangman/README.md

 ## Credits
 - [Lucid chart](https://www.lucidchart.com/pages/) - This was used to create the flow chart in the planning process for this project.
 - [code beautifier](https://codebeautify.org/python-formatter-beautifier) - made the code look beautiful (as described LOL).
-- [PEP8ci validator](https://pep8ci.herokuapp.com/#)- was used to check the code was valid.
+- [PEP8ci validator](https://pep8ci.herokuapp.com/#)- I Used this to check and see if the code was valid.
-- Youtube - I watched many different YouTube videos on how to make a hangman using Python and learnt a lot from many people.
+- Youtube - I watched many different YouTube videos on how to make a hangman using Python and learned a lot from many people.
-- Marcel - My mentor Marcel was extremely helpful as always helping me feel confident in what I have made.
+- MR Marcel - My mentor Marcel was Amazing as always pushing me to do my best and was there for any questions I had for him his knowledge of this environment is fantastic.